cmchap/github-starred-to-pinboard/readme.md

 Github Starred Repos to Pinboard Bookmarks
 ==========================================

-It adds the first 100 starred repos from a Github account into bookmarks in Pinboard.
+It turns the 100 most recently starred repos from a Github account into bookmarks in Pinboard.

 It makes the bookmark like this:
 ![example bookmark](https://dl.dropbox.com/s/n3tpzmlo8k13fxd/example.png)